alexesDev/node_editor/README.md

 1. Launched editor
 2. Launched "Save service" that loaded a scheme to editor
+3. Launched Noise generator and Game engine
-3. Edit loaded nodes in the editor
+4. Edit loaded nodes in the editor
-4. Noise generator generated a texture
+5. Noise generator generated a texture
-5. Game engine shown the image
+6. Game engine shown the image

 # Compilation